Guide SchoolLand Your Dream Job! One Week Course. Excellent Job Placement

 We will also show you how to deal with common jet boat problems such as water in your gas, draining your carburetors, repairing broken pull cords, bad spark plugs, etc. Being able to both drive a jet boat and to fix most problems on the river is an invaluable experience as a guide.
 This is a skill that very few, if any, new guides have when they apply for Jobs.

-ScheduleWe run eight schools a year.
-Three schools in mid March, three in June/July, and two in October.
-Please contact us for exact dates and availability.
+ScheduleWe run twelve schools a year.
+Four schools in mid March/April, five in June/July, and three in September/October.
+Dates are listed below.
+Please contact us for availability.

 - Day 1 (Sunday): Arrive by noon, Lunch, CPR/First Aid Training, Casting